hms-dbmi/viv/sites/docs/src/CUSTOM_SHADERS.md

 ### 3D

-Viv's shaders can be modified in 3D similar to the above, with the exception of `DECKGL_MUTATE_COLOR`.
-Instead, at least one provided extension must implement `_BEFORE_RENDER`, `_RENDER` and `_AFTER_RENDER`.
-Specifically, one extension must have `opts.rendering` as an object with at least the `_RENDER` property a string that contains valid glsl code.
-For example, the `MaximumIntensityProjectionExtension` uses `_BEFORE_RENDER` to set up an array which will hold the found maximum intensities. `_RENDER` fills that array as maximum intensities are found.
-And finally `_AFTER_RENDER` will place those intensities in the `color` or `fragColor` buffer to be rendered.
+Viv's shaders can be modified in 3D similarly, but they do not use `DECKGL_MUTATE_COLOR`.
+Instead, at least one extension must provide 3D rendering code by setting `this.rendering = { _RENDER, _BEFORE_RENDER?, _AFTER_RENDER? }` on the extension instance, where each property is a GLSL string.
+For example, `MaximumIntensityProjectionExtension` uses `_BEFORE_RENDER` to initialize per-channel accumulators, `_RENDER` to update them while ray marching, and `_AFTER_RENDER` to write the final intensities into the `color` / `fragColor` output.